minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-init.rst

 .. start-kubectl-minio-init-desc

 The :mc:`kubectl minio init` command initializes the MinIO Operator.
+You can also use this command to upgrade an existing Operator installation to the version of the plugin.
 :mc:`kubectl minio init` requires the operator for core functionality.

 .. end-kubectl-minio-init-desc